 - Scott, S, artistic director, Massive Company, careers.govt.nz interview, May 2018.

 (This information is a guide only.
 Find out more about the sources of our job opportunities information)

 Progression and specialisations

-Artistic directors may move into project, events or business management.
+Artistic directors may progress into project, events or business management roles.

 Last updated 12 September 2019